-New COE students and those who have in-person fieldwork planned for the Fall 2020 semester must follow the College’s standard clearance policy and submit their updated clearances on or before Sept.
-3, 2020.
+New COE students and those who have in-person or remote fieldwork planned for Summer 2021 sessions must follow the College’s standard clearance policy and submit their updated clearances before any interaction with minors.

 **You do not need to obtain or submit your clearances unless or until you have accepted an offer of admission to the College of Education.**